 Being buried alive in an earthquake.

 Finally, Rose came to her senses and pushed her father.
 "Stop!" she screamed.
 The demon tripped and started to fall backwards.
-But, just as he was about to touch the ground, he vanished.
-The witch collapsed and Rose swiftly ran over to help her up.
+But just as he was about to touch the ground, he vanished.
+The witch collapsed and Rose swiftly ran up to her to help her up.

 "Thank you," she whispered to Rose.
-Rose stared at her, no knowing what to do.
-Her father was gone.
+Rose stared at her, not knowing what to do.
+Her father was gone, and she was the one who had destroyed him.
 What had she done to him?
 If the Source found out, she was going to be killed.
 "What is your name?" the witch asked.

 "Rose," the eleven-year-old replied.
 "I'm sorry.
 I should have stopped him sooner.
-I knew what he was doing.
-It's my eleventh birthday; he wanted me to be evil and –"
+I knew what he was doing and it's my eleventh birthday; he wanted me to be evil and –"

 "No, it's okay.
 I'll just go home.
 I don't think my father will hurt you anymore," Rose answered.